 These AI agents can handle routine calls from start to finish or intelligently route more complex issues to the right human agent, providing a smooth handoff.
 They are designed to sound human, show empathy, and make the entire call experience faster and more pleasant for everyone involved.

-The true power of the leading voice ai for healthcare call centers lies in its versatility.
+The true power of the leading voice AI for healthcare call centers lies in its versatility.
 It can automate a wide range of high volume, repetitive tasks that traditionally tie up staff.
 Here are some of the most impactful use cases.

 Phone calls remain the preferred method for booking appointments for about 72% of Americans.
 Voice AI automates this entire process.
 (Explore AI appointment scheduling.)
 An AI agent can answer immediately, find available slots in the EHR, book or reschedule appointments in real time, and even manage waitlists to fill last minute cancellations.